alfe-ai/alfe-ai/README.md

 > ALSH.ai is an AI code agent for full-project execution.

 ALSH.ai runs real end-to-end coding jobs against full repositories: it checks out code, executes an agent run from your prompt, and produces a reviewable diff you can merge.
-It’s fully open source (MIT), with a hosted experience plus an evolving self-host path.
+It’s fully open source (MIT), with a hosted cloud experience plus a self-host path.

 **Come for the code agent.
 Stay for the workspace.**

-**Formerly Alfe.** ALSH.ai is the continuation of the Alfe project—same core direction, new name and product identity.
+**Formerly Alfe.** ALSH.ai is the continuation of the Alfe project.
 You may still see “Alfe” referenced in code, docs, and legacy URLs while the transition finishes.

 ## Key features

 - **AI code agent (primary): full-project execution**
   - Runs against git repos (branch-based runs, patch generation, diff review, merge workflow).
   - Optimized for “do the work” prompts rather than chat-only assistance.
-- **AI chat (supporting)**
+- **AI chat**
-  - Workspace chat for planning, debugging, and iteration across a project.
+  - Workspace chat for planning and iteration.
 - **Project management (GitHub-style tasks)**
-  - Lightweight task boards / PM workflows tied to execution.
+  - Lightweight task boards / project management.
-- **AI search**
-  - Fast, query-first search workflows designed to support coding and research inside the workspace.
 - **AI image design**
-  - Generate and iterate on images inside the same workspace used for building.
+  - Generate and iterate on images inside the Chat workspace.
+- **AI search (included in chat)**
+  - Fast search.
 - **Git hosting / repo workflows**
   - Repo operations and run outputs designed around standard git collaboration.